Senthil-dev/weather/README.md

 # weather

+Pre-requisites
+ 1.sbt
+ 2.Scala
+ 3.Java

-To Run the App Use the Following Command :
+To Run the app Use the following command :

-sbt compile test-only   -t com.cwb.weather.WeatherAppTest
+sbt

+>compile

+>test-only com.cwb.weather.WeatherAppTest